rwth-acis/openidconnect-signin/README.md

 The element is based on lit-element.

-:warning: This is a custom branch where you need you manually import a third-party dependency (see step 2 in the following) to ensure compatibility with ES6 modules.:warning:
+:warning: This is a custom branch where you need to manually import a third-party dependency (see step 2 in the following) to ensure compatibility with ES6 modules.:warning:

 ### Example